Trait kernel::Platform

 The return value is of the form (kernel_stack_pointer, user_stack_pointer).

-unsafe fn context_switch( current_kernel_stack: *mut VAddr, new_kernel_stack: VAddr )
+unsafe fn context_switch( current_kernel_stack_pointer: *mut VAddr, new_kernel_stack_pointer: VAddr, from_context: *mut Self::TaskContext, to_context: *const Self::TaskContext, )

-Do the final part of a context switch: save all the state that needs to be to the current kernel stack, switch to a new kernel stack, and restore all the state from that stack.
+Do the final part of a context switch: save all the state that needs to be for the currently running task, switch to the new kernel stack, and restore the state of the next task.

 Do the actual drop into usermode.
 This assumes that the task’s page tables have already been installed, and that an initial frame has been put into the task’s kernel stack that this will use to enter userspace.